Backgrounds & Foregrounds

 For overlaying a PDF as the background or foreground on specific pages of a working PDF, specify the pages to be overlayed using a PageSelection object.
 The example below shows how to do this for a single page and for a range of pages of a PDF document.

-// Add the background to page 5 of the working PDF
+// Apply a background to a specific page of the working PDF

-// Add a different background on pages 7 through 16 of the working PDF
+// Add a different background on a range of pages in the working PDF

 pdf.addBackground(backgroundPdf, PageSelection.pageRange(6, 15));